 I use a quick clamp for this, and it seems to work just fine.
 I let the material cool for about 10 minutes before opening the press back up.
 I don't know if it needs this long to cool, but I was able to get pretty clean fill out by giving it more than a couple minutes.

 Once the material has full formed around your object, the sheets will stick together slightly.
 This appears to be a normal part of the process.
-You can start marking up the kydex with the location of grommets and the final form you would like the sheath / holster to take.
+You can start marking up the kydex with the location of grommets and the

 I wanted a plain, horizontal carry option for small of back carry.
 This setup is also easy to throw on my safety harness during hunting season for vertical blade-up carry.
 I used grommets on either side of the clip to give it additional rigidity in staying locked into the desired position.